 1. Concierge MVP – Manual Validation

-A Concierge MVP lets users receive human assistance instead of automated support when delivering the service.
-When users engage with businesses directly, the companies obtain necessary insights that help them develop their fully operational system.
+A Concierge MVP enables users to receive human assistance instead of automated support during service delivery.
+When users engage directly with businesses, companies gain the necessary insights to develop a fully operational system.
 This approach enables product development teams to refine their offerings using genuine user feedback before creating advanced technological solutions.

 2. Wizard of Oz MVP – Simulated Automation

-A Wizard of Oz MVP enables users to experience a completed system while human employees secretly manage support tasks.
+A Wizard of Oz MVP allows users to experience a fully operational system, while human employees discreetly manage support tasks.
 The business can evaluate user interest while avoiding full automation costs to validate product market potential.

 3. Single-Feature MVP – Core Functionality First